micropython/micropython/docs/esp32/tutorial/peripheral_access.rst

 	mem32[MCPWM0] = 0x55      # try to change PWM_CLK_PRESCALE
 	print(hex(mem32[MCPWM0])) # read PWM_CLK_CFG_REG

-The commands have the following functionality -
+The commands have the following functionality:

 * DPORT_PERI_CLK_EN_REG: used to enable a peripheral clock.